mauroh03/SpringBoot-Backend/README.md

 * [spring tool suite] - best IDE for spring projects

 ### How to start
-* i hope you have JAVA installed if don't. [install JAVA]
+* i hope you have JAVA installed if you don't. [install JAVA]
 * [install maven]

 **just run:**